Chapter 216B — Minnesota Public Utilities Act

 Definitions

-Defines key terms for the energy conservation and optimization programs, including efficiency and beneficial …
+Defines the key terms used in Minnesota's energy conservation and optimization statutes, such as energy conservation, …

 216B.2403